flapjack/flapjack-benchmark/README.md

 `bundle install`
 `appraisal install`

 You may find that the [hiredis](https://github.com/redis/hiredis-rb) gem doesn't install fully.
-To ensure that native extensions are built you may need to install `hiredis` manually
+To ensure that native extensions are built you may need to install `hiredis` manually, _e.g._

 `bundle exec gem install hiredis -v 0.6.1`